ChrisOboe/mediasort/README.md

 # MediaSort Readme
-Autosort is a tool which can automaticly sort movies and episodes from scene releases.
+MediaSort is a tool which sorts and downloads metadata for movies and episodes based on their filename in a fully automated way.

 It's written in python and uses the guessit library for guessing informations based on filename / foldername.
 It then uses this informations to scrape the metadata from TMDb by using the tmdbsimple library.

+This tool heavily depends on [TMDb](https://www.themoviedb.org/) for getting informations and [fanart.tv](https://fanart.tv/) for getting images.
+So please consider supporting these projects by contributing or donations.

+This product uses the TMDb API but is not endorsed or certified by TMDb.

 ## Usage
 ```